How do keep textbook cost affordable?

 How do I play Flash on some Android devices?

-Here is my best current example.
-The course textbook retails for $325.
-This is the bookstore price.
-However, the student can save about $100 by buying this textbook brand new on Amazon for $220.
-Alternatively, the used textbook price on Amazon is currently approximately $185.
-Alternatively, the student can rent this textbook on Amazon for approximately $50.
+Here is an example.
+An course textbook from the university bookstore retails for $325.
+However, the student can save about $100 by buying this textbook brand new on Amazon for $220, a used textbook for about $185, or a rented textbook for $50.
 If the student buys the textbook used, then sells it on Amazon used after the course is over, my best guess is that the net textbook cost should be less than $20.
-You choose.
+It's the student's choice.
 These are just some examples to help you make your decision.

 I have used the product "Techsmith SnagIt" for many years, and it seems to provide me all the features that I need (and more) in a screen capture utility.
 It is available for PC's and Mac's, but you must buy it.
 I maintain a license to the Camtasia Studio Suite, which includes both SnagIt and Camtasia.
 Camtasia is a video screen capture utility.
 There are many "free" screen capture utilities, but I have been using the Techsmith products successfully for many years and like them.